crisidev/qrsync/README.md

      INFO  qrsync::http > Scan this QR code with a QR code reader app to open the URL http://192.168.1.11:5566/receive
     ```

+### IPv6 support
+QrSync tries to guess which interface to use and which address to bind on the selected interface.
+In case you want to use IPv6, ensure you have a valid non link-local address and specify `--ipv6` command line argument.
+Remember, the IP address can be always overridden using `--ip-address` command line argument.

 ### Command line options
 ```sh
 USAGE: